harry-gibson/ArcGIS-Weighted-Voronoi-Diagram/README.md

 * It requires the source data to be in a GCS (e.g., WGS84 or NAD83).
 * Both the Haversine and Vincenty geodesic distance methods have fixed parameters for earth radius and ellipsoid axis lengths.
+* If there are input points closer together than the specified cell resolution then only one of them will be used as a location for allocation - not necessarily the one with the highest weight.